 The following case example explores factors contributing to a wrong-site procedure in interventional radiology and highlights strategies that can help practitioners mitigate risk and increase safety.

 A patient over 50 years of age presented for a CT-guided cryoablation.
-The patient’s history included hepatitis B and cirrhosis, hypertension, and kidney transplant for end-stage renal failure with two native nonfunctioning kidneys underwent an MRI that revealed a lesion within the lower pole of the left nonfunctioning kidney.
-Because the lesion was concerning for renal cell carcinoma.
+The patient’s history included hepatitis B and cirrhosis, hypertension, and kidney transplant for end-stage renal failure with two native nonfunctioning kidneys.
+An MRI revealed a lesion within the lower pole of the left nonfunctioning kidney concerning for renal cell carcinoma.

 The interventional radiologist began the procedure for the left renal mass with images taken at 5.0 mm slices.
-After initial review, he asked the technician to reconstruct the images at 3.75 mm intervals to provide a better view of the lesion.
-The images reconstructed by the radiology technician showed the upper pole of the kidney rather than the lower pole, where the mass was located.
+After initial review, the radiologist asked the technician to reconstruct the images at 3.75 mm intervals to provide a better view of the lesion.
+The images reconstructed by the radiology technician incorrectly showed the upper pole of the kidney rather than the lower pole, where the mass was located.

-Based on incorrect images, the radiologist interpreted the upper pole as having a contour irregularity consistent with a mass.
-The radiologist performed a standard cryoablation protocol on the upper pole of the kidney instead of the lower pole.
+Based on the incorrect images, the radiologist interpreted a contour irregularity consistent with a mass in the upper pole of the kidney and performed a standard cryoablation protocol.

 The radiologist told the family that the procedure had gone well.
-Later in the day, he reviewed the final post-procedure images and realized that the ablation had been performed at the wrong site.
+After reviewing the final post-procedure images later that day, the radiologist realized that the ablation had been performed at the wrong site.
 The mass in the lower pole of the kidney had not been removed.
-He waited until the next morning, however, to tell the family about the error and inform them that the patient would need a second ablation procedure.
+The radiologist decided to wait until the next morning to tell the family about the error and inform them that the patient would need a second ablation procedure.

 The next day, the patient’s hemoglobin was normal, but the PTT was not checked as required by heparin protocol.
 The hospitalist noted the patient’s renal function had worsened.

 Early the next morning, the patient’s BP was 110/60.
-Labs showed that her hemoglobin, hematocrit, and red blood cell count had all dropped, and her PTT was very high.
+Labs showed that the patient’s hemoglobin, hematocrit, and red blood cell count had all dropped, and the PTT was very high.
 The hospitalist ordered stopping the heparin for three hours, rechecking the PTT, and then restarting the heparin at a lower dose.
 When the BP was checked, however, it was 90/50.
-A fluid bolus was ordered, but records were unclear about the amount of fluids given.
+A fluid bolus was ordered, but records were unclear about the amount given.

 A rapid response was called when the patient’s BP dropped to 80/40.
-A CT scan was obtained that revealed an intra-abdominal/retroperitoneal bleed.
+A CT scan revealed an intra-abdominal/retroperitoneal bleed.

 The patient was readmitted to the ICU, placed on a ventilator, and started on hemodialysis.
-As a result of the prolonged code, she was diagnosed with hypoxic encephalopathy and now receives tube feedings and assistance in all activities of daily living at a skilled nursing facility.
+As a result of the prolonged code, the patient was diagnosed with hypoxic encephalopathy and now receives tube feedings and assistance in all activities of daily living at a skilled nursing facility.

 Case Review and Patient Safety Considerations